phylum-dev/cli/README.md

 ## Quickstart for Linux or macOS

-1. Install the Phylum CLI
+1. Install the Phylum CLI using this command or one of our [alternate installation methods](https://docs.phylum.io/docs/alternate_install)

    ```
    curl https://sh.phylum.io/ | sh -